electron/electron/docs/tutorial/first-app.md

 The `electron` module exposes features in namespaces.
 As examples, the lifecycle of the application is managed through `electron.app`, windows can be created using the `electron.BrowserWindow` class.
-A simple `main.js` file might just wait for the application to be ready and open a window:
+A simple `main.js` file might wait for the application to be ready and open a window:

 ```javascript